There’s no better time than right now to start a staffing agency.

 Finding the right candidates is all about understanding what qualities you are looking for and ensuring you ask the right questions during the interview process.
 A lot of this can be determined by knowing what separates you from other staffing companies.

-Knowing how to start a staffing agency is one thing but knowing who your company is and what it stands for can make all the difference.
+Knowing how to start a staffing agency is one thing but knowing who your company is and what it stands for can make all the difference in hiring a good employee, and having to manage a difficult employee.

 Look for skills and characteristics like: